Professor of Classics

 Latin and Greek language and literature.

-Dr. Haskell's research area is in Greek Bronze Age economy (ca. 1500-1200 B.C., the time of the legendary Trojan War).
+Dr. Haskell's research area is in the Greek Bronze Age economy (ca. 1500-1200 B.C., the time of the legendary Trojan War).
 Through the examination of material remains (pottery, architecture, etc.) one reconstructs production areas and trade routes.
-These may be correlated with power centers such as Minoan Knossos, with its labyrinthine palace, and Mycenae, home of Agamemnon.
+These may be correlated with power centers such as Minoan Knossos, with its labyrinthine palace, &and Mycenae, home of Agamemnon.

 Dr. Haskell is director of a long-term, interdisciplinary pottery analysis project.
 His principle colleagues are Dr. R. Jones, an archaeological chemist at Glasgow University (chemical analyses of clay fabric and contents), Dr. P. Day, a petrographer at Sheffield University (petrographic analyses of fabric), and Dr. J. Killen, a world authority at Cambridge University on early Greek scripts.
 Dr. Haskell's specialty is the study of the shape and decoration of the vases, which yield clues regarding origins and trade.